John Salley

-After being drafted in the first round out of Georgia Tech in the 1986 NBA draft, the -tall Salley played both power forward and center for the Detroit Pistons, Miami Heat, Toronto Raptors, Chicago Bulls, Panathinaikos and Los Angeles Lakers.
+After being drafted in the first round out of Georgia Tech in the 1986 NBA draft, the -tall Salley played both power forward and center for the Detroit Pistons, Miami Heat, Toronto Raptors, Chicago Bulls, Panathinaikos, and Los Angeles Lakers.
 He was a long-time host of the former Fox Sports Net show The Best Damn Sports Show Period.
 He is a vegan activist, chef, and wellness entrepreneur.

-Early life and college career
+Early life

+John Thomas Salley was born on May 16, 1964, in Brooklyn, New York.
+Salley played on the basketball team at Canarsie High School in Brooklyn.